papivot/kubectl-gen-resource-yaml/README.md

 # Generate Kubernetes Resource YAML

 A handy kubectl plugin that performs a walkthrough of a resource schema of a third-party API registered with the Kubernetes API server.
-This plugin currently does not work with the core APIs and will not generate outputs for resources like Pods and Deployments, etc. The result yields a sample YAML of the resource.
+This plugin currently does not work with the core APIs and will not generate outputs for resources like Pods and Deployments.
+The result yields a sample YAML of the resource.

 Example -